 Small lot fermentation at 25-30°C (77-86°F) using indigenous (wild) yeast.
-Fifteen day maceration with frequent aerations, pump-overs and punch-downs of the cap for optimum potyphenol extraction.
+Fifteen day maceration with frequent aerations, pump-overs and punch-downs of the cap for optimum polyphenol extraction.

 Bold and intense, with blackberries and licorice, black pepper and a hint of vanilla.

-Started during the primary fermentation it was finished 10 days after being drawn off the lees.
+Started during the primary fermentation it continued for 10 days after being drawn off the lees.

-Placed in new French and American oak barrels on February lath, 2001 it was taken out to settle in stainless steel tanks at the end of February 2002.
+Placed in new French and American oak barrels on February 10th, 2004 it was taken out to settle in stainless steel tanks at the end of February 2005.

-In our temperature controlled cellar for at least 4 1/2 years.
-Released Fall 2006.
+In our temperature controlled cellar for over 45 months years.
+Released October 2011.